JackWetherell/neurology-notes/README.md

 3. **Neuron Firing**, resting potential, the Nernst equation, graded potentials, the action potential, synaptic release, reuptake, and refractory periods.
 4. **Glial Cells**, astrocytes, oligodendrocytes, Schwann cells, myelin, ependymal cells, microglia, and their roles in health and disease.
 5. **The Frontal Lobe**, primary motor cortex, premotor and supplementary motor areas, frontal eye field, Broca's area, and the prefrontal cortex.
+6. **The Parietal Lobe**, primary somatosensory cortex, somatosensory association cortex, and the posterior parietal cortex.

 Further sections will be added as the lecture series progresses.